 FOR OTHER CHRISTMAS RECIPES, CHECK OUT THESE POSTS –

-OR IF YOU’RE LOOKING FOR MORE GERMAN RECIPES, CHECK OUT MY OTHER POSTS –
+OR IF YOU’RE LOOKING FOR MORE GERMAN TREATS, CHECK OUT 10+ German Recipes You Must Try

 - 1 cup almonds